Hanover school of architecture: Hospitals and monasteries

-Villas and Single-family Houses
+Villas and single-family houses

 Villa Willmer was the "most powerful and largest"villa, built according to the principles of the "classic" Hanover School.
-Karl Börgemann designed the building built in 1884-86 for Hanoverian brick producer Friedrich Willmer.
+Karl Börgemann designed the building built in 1884–1886 for Hanoverian brick producer Friedrich Willmer.
 The house was located in Hanover-Waldhausen and at the time cost the huge sum of around 2 million.
 Goldmark and was about three times the size of usual villas.
-Willmer had brought wealth thanks to the Hanover School, the brick buildings that were built everywhere generated generated large sales.
+Willmer had brought wealth thanks to the Hanover School, the brick buildings that were built everywhere generated large sales.
 The villa had an angular floor plan and contained about 75 rooms, over 50 of which were located on the three living floors.
 In its size and design, the house resembled a castle rather than a villa.
 The popular nickname Tränenburg probably stems from the fact that Willmer treated his workers badly and shed many "tears" for the construction of the house.
 The building survived the Second World War almost unscathed.
 Nevertheless, despite far-reaching citizen protests, it was demolished in 1971 for an ultimately never implemented new construction project.

 In Kassel, the so-called Villa Glitzerburg (actually Villa Wedekind) built by Wilhelm Lüer and Conrad Wilhelm Hase was a highly regarded building built in the style of the Hanover School.
 At the time, it was the largest private residence in Kassel.

 At the turn of the century, land prices often increased to such an extent that single-family houses were combined.An outstanding example of this is the residence of the architect Karl Mohrmann in Hanover, described in the sheets for architecture and handicrafts in 1913 as "one of the most successful and significant [residential houses] of the newer Hanoverian construction".
-Contrary to the usual design principles of the Hannover School, Mohrmann chose a rectangular fial or pillar gable for his house, into which he integrated painted plaster fields.
+Contrary to the usual design principles of the Hanover School, Mohrmann chose a rectangular fial or pillar gable for his house, into which he integrated painted plaster fields.
 Such a motif comes more from Gothic buildings on the Baltic Sea than from the surroundings of Hanover.
 Mohrmann emphasized the corner of the house with a "powerful"tower, which had an observation deck reinforced by battlements.

 A few years before the house of Mohrmann, around 1890, a group of villas was created at the western end of Hanover's Callinstraße.
 The confluence with Nienburger Straße is highlighted with the left tower of the double villa no. 48/50.
 The towers with their pointed helmets form a typical feature of the Hanover School, as well as the decorative gable.